NUSOC/nodejs_openam/README.md

 # nodejs_openam

-Create a file in to hold values.
-Something like `./config/openam.js`.
-Fill it with stuff like this
+Create a file in to hold configuration values.
+Perhaps name it something like `./config/openam.js`.
+Fill it with OpenAM endpoints and the return point back to your application.

 ```
 module.exports = {